yxsamliu/llvm-project/libc/docs/dev/code_style.rst

 failures will still need to be handled gracefully.
 Further, keep in mind that these functions do not call the constructors and destructors of the allocated/deallocated objects.
-So, use these functions carefully and only when it is absolutely clear that constructor and desctructor invocation is not required.
+So, use these functions carefully and only when it is absolutely clear that constructor and destructor invocation is not required.